 Custom Specify a custom value (such as a JSONata mapping) that should resolve to Info, Error, or Debug.
 If left as Custom, the log level defaults to Info.

 - Message detail: Specify the message text that should be displayed in the Message column for that log entry.

 In our example, we’ve defined a log level of Info, together with a custom message to indicate the new incident is being processed.

 - Log level: Specify one of the following values:

-- If you want to define your own fields to add as Kibana index fields that are included in the log entry, add these custom fields as data properties with defined values.
+- If you want to define your own fields to include in the log entry, add these custom fields as data properties with defined values:

 - To define a data property, click Add property under Custom message fields to display the property editor.
 Then enter a property name and select its data type.

 - Use Add property to define additional data properties.

 In the following example, we’ve defined two data properties that will contain a priority and a transaction ID for the incident.